 Putting the value of v1 into the first-row equation, like this:

-Now we know voltages of all the nodes and we have equations for all branch current so we can easily analyze circuit element by element.
+Now we know the voltages of all the nodes and we have equations for all branch currents so we can easily analyze the circuit element by element.
 I am considering a special case of i1 here for further understanding.
-Suppose we want to know current i1, we can do it like this:
+Suppose we want to know the current i1, we can do it like this:

 Nodal Analysis with Voltage Sources: